vanillacode314/portfolio/src/pages/blog/svelte-custom-stores-demystified.md

 created: "Sep 13, 2022"
 ---

 Recently a fellow svelte dev asked me about custom stores, So here I am demystifying svelte stores.
-This is also my first blog post, so please forgive my writing skills and feel free to leave feedback in the comments :).

 The first half is an intro to svelte stores, feel free to skip to the [second half](#custom-stores) if you are already familiar with stores.